Curriculum Vitae

 2021 – 2021 Director of Conservation & Science, New York City Audubon Society

-2019 – 2020 Undergraduate Program Leader and Research Specialist, Education Dept., Cary Institute of Ecosystem Studies
+2019 – 2020 Undergraduate Program Leader and Research Specialist, Cary Institute of Ecosystem Studies

-2017 – 2019 Postdoctoral Research Associate, Dept. of Ecology and Evolutionary Biology, University of Connecticut
+2017 – 2019 Postdoctoral Research Associate, University of Connecticut

 Education

 2010 – B.A.
 (Summa cum laude), University of Connecticut.
-Maj: Ecology and Evolutionary Biology (University and Honors Scholar)
+Maj: Ecology and Evolutionary Biology (Goldwater National Scholar, University Scholar, Honors Scholar, Phi Beta Kappa)

 Publications: For updated citation count, please check my Google Scholar page.